No More Working from 9-5?

 Compressed hours - working full-time hours over fewer days

-Staggered hours - when an employee has different start, finish and break times to other employees
+Staggered hours - when an employee has different start, finish and break times than other employees

 More on Flexible Working Numbers